Noncollapsed degeneration of Einstein 4-manifolds I: Construction of a foliation of the neck regions by constant mean curvature hypersurfaces

 \begin{rem} Analogous estimates hold in any dimension $n$ by assuming some much less natural $L^\frac{n}{2}$-controls on the Riemann curvature. \end{rem}

 The main difficulty in constructing good coordinates here is that the interior radius, $\rho_1$, is neglectible when compared to the radius at which our controls are optimal, $\bar{\rho}:= (\rho_1^{\beta_1} \rho_2^{\beta_2})^{\frac{1}{\beta_1+\beta_2}}$ which minimizes $\eta$.
-Constant mean curvature hypersurfaces are convenient in this context as they can be constructed in the entire zone \emph{a priori}, and can then be controlled by Proposition \ref{contrôle CMC} \emph{a posteriori}.
+Constant mean curvature hypersurfaces are convenient in this context as they can be constructed in the entire zone, and can be controlled by Proposition \ref{contrôle CMC}.